jdevfullstack-tutorials/github-for-non-code-writers/README.md

-Think of this situation: a source code is purely text, unless it's graphical coding, but most of all software development is text-based.
+Think of this situation: a source code is purely text, unless it's graphical coding, but most of software development is text-based.
 Meaning they are purely text.
 Now, there are several documents that are actually pure text too.
 Just to name a few, a poem, a legal document,